NicoloCavalli95horses/KMS-web-testing/content/01 Notes/BFT (business flow tampering).md

 ---
 ## Definition

-Client-side tampering, or exploiting logical flaws, is a significant security issue in web security.
+Business flow tampering, or client-side tampering, or exploiting logical flaws, is a significant security issue in web security.
 Although client-side code is most often minified and obscured, it is still public and can be exploited.

 ### Exploitation techniques